TMJPEngineering/Rules-Standard-Workflow/Github/README.md

 git rebase john-branch // Name of your branch
 ```

-Make sure that you run `git pull` in development stage.
+Make sure that you run `git pull` in `dev` branch.
 If not, your branch will not be fixed.

 After that, if there are conflicts, use the following commands below: